 - Mid-career public officials with strong leadership and managerial potential

 - Individuals with strong academic capabilities and the desire to be professional policy analysts or pursue an academic career

 Over 90% of our students receive full scholarships.
 Scholarships are provided by the Japanese government and international organizations and are allocated through GRIPS.
 A limited number of GRIPS Fellowships are also available to qualified doctoral students.

 Admissions and Deadlines

 Admission is competitive and involves careful, holistic consideration of each candidate through both document screening and interviews.
 For candidates who wish to be considered for a scholarship allocated through GRIPS, the application deadline is typically in November or December.
-For self-financed applicants, the deadline is in mid-May.

 For further details on the application process, please go to How to Apply.

 Our International Programs

 With the exception of the Graduate Program in Japanese Language and Culture, our international programs are conducted solely in English.
 GRIPS operates on a four-term international calendar and the academic year runs from October to September.
 We have a 16-week Fall Term, 8-week Winter Term, 16-week Spring Term, and 8-week Summer Term.

 You can choose from the following degree programs: